Accessibility

 Auslan Interpretation

 Auslan is the majority sign language used by the Deaf and Hard of Hearing community in Australia.
-In these sessions, an interpreter stands side of stage, live translating dialogue into Auslan.
+In these sessions, an interpreter stands at the side of the stage, translating dialogue live into Auslan.

 Relaxed Performance